 to dry the food for this 6-day backpacking menu: one load in the morning and one overnight for a total

 Cooked Ground Beef, Cooked Chili, Canned Tuna, Canned Chicken, Canned Beans, Steamed Peas & Broccoli.

 Total prep time: 3½ hours.

-Cooked the ground beef.
-Cooked a batch of chili.
-Steamed peas and broccoli.
-Canned beans, tuna and chicken required no cooking.
-It took 2½ hours of cooking, ½ hour tending the food while it dried such as consolidating the chicken from two trays to one tray midway and spreading out the chili to the extra tray since that was the wettest food being dried, plus ½ hour measuring and moving the dried food to bags for temporary storage.
+I dried canned tuna, chicken, and beans, so I only had to cook the ground beef and a pot of chili.
+I steamed the broccoli and peas.
+It took 2½ hours of cooking, ½ hour tending the food while it dried, (consolidating the chicken from two trays to one tray midway and spreading out the chili to the extra tray since that was the wettest food being dried), plus ½ hour measuring and moving the dried food to bags for temporary storage.

 Total prep time: 2½ hours.

 It took 2 hours to cook the starches, plus ½ hour to measure and bag the dried food.